 SG: Neil Young, Muse, Rage Against the Machine, Pink Floyd, ACDC.

 RE: I used to listen to Red Hot Chili Peppers and Blink 182 a lot.
 You don’t just want to listen to ACDC all day.

 SG: I don’t mind listening to them all day.

 Filthy Empire is a non-stop hard rock bonanza.
 Are you proud of it?

 SG: I’m really proud of it – to the point that I don’t really care what people think of it because I’m happy with it, and as a musician you can’t ask for more than that.

 RE: We got given the first physical copies of it the other day and we popped it on in the van, and I was so happy about how big it sounds and the energy to it.
 It’s the best of what we’ve done.

 The energy of the band’s live performances is evident on the LP.
 There is a clear ACDC influence, with thumping verses that crescendo into call and response type choruses in Fire, Fire and Long Goodbye.
 Tracks like Be Somebody, and the rock ballad The Price We Pay appeal more to the mainstream.
 This may be a welcome show of diversity to those needing respite from shredding guitars and heavy use of kick and snare, or it may be condemned as an obvious attempt to sell records.

 Nevertheless, like most decent albums, Filthy Empire manages to end with the same purpose it began with, ensuring an impression is left on the listener.
 The album was produced by John Feldman in LA, and it seems the band enjoyed the process.
 This is a solid debut that sits within its genre but doesn’t blow it wide apart – a good first outing from the promising British hard rock band.

-Filthy Empire is available for purchase from 4th February 2013.
+Filthy Empire is released on 4th February 2013.